Holiday inspiration currently loading...

 Your Accommodation in Edinbane

-Formed from the ancient structure of Skye’s oldest coaching inn, dating from the mid-16th century, your last night on Skye is something of a hidden treat.
-Recently acquired and subject to extensive refurb, it’s no surprise to discover this independently owned restaurant with rooms has been awarded five gold stars by the AA.
-While this is a naturally exclusive experience – just four stylish bedrooms sees to that – the welcome could not be warmer, the chef-owner creating a menu of the very best ingredients found and foraged on the island, served with casual flair and disarming confidence.
+Formed from the ancient structure of Skye’s oldest coaching inn, your last night on Skye is something of a hidden treat.
+Home to just four bedrooms, this independently owned restaurant with rooms has been awarded five gold stars by the AA and evokes the feeling of an exceptionally exclusive stay.

 Day Eight: The Outer Hebrides Beckon